You’ll find many lists on the internet guessing at why men pull away when falling in love.

 But you already knew these reasons, didn’t you?

-You did because we all have thought about those reasons.
+You did because we all have thought about them.

-However, you pulled up Google and typed in searches to the question why men suddenly vanish from relationships (or something similar).
+However, you pulled up Google and typed in searches for the question, “why men suddenly vanish from relationships (or something similar)”.

 And why did you conduct those searches?

 If he truly was not ready or had no desire to stay with you then please stop reading and click out of this post.